stacklio/stackl/docs/content/advanced/stackl_templates.md

 weight: 3
 ---

-A Stack is declarative description of an application and the IT infrastructure it may run on.
+A Stack is a declarative description of an application and the IT infrastructure it may run on.
 Stacks consist out of two concerns which are separated into a **Stack Application Template (SAT)** and a **Stack Infrastructure Template (SIT)**.
 STACKL creates a Stack Template (ST) by constraint solving the SAT and SIT of the Stack, thus creating a valid mapping of an application to the IT infrastructure at that point in time.
 An instantiation of this ST on the infrastructure is called a Stack Instance (SI).